 Bringing Entrepreneurial Learning in Action to Regional NSW Schools

-The Regional Industry Education Partnerships (RIEP) is a NSW Government initiative that strengthens connections between local industry and secondary school communities and support students in planning their future career pathways by:
+The Regional Industry Education Partnerships (RIEP) is a NSW Government initiative that strengthens connections between local industry and secondary school communities and supports students in planning their future career pathways by:

 - building partnerships between employers and local schools

 - supporting employers to engage with schools and share their expectations for their future workforce

 - helping students develop the skills they need to get a job; and

 - strengthening links between what is learned at school and what is needed in the workplace.

 The NSW Government are funding 21 schools across regional and rural NSW to run the startup.business program in curriculum to Stage 5 Commerce OR Stage 5 Geography students for the Local Schools for Local Industry initiative commencing in Term 2 and 3, 2020.
 Students will focus on identifying industry challenges in their local region and then build and pitch a business idea that provides a sustainable solution.
 It is a highly engaging program that also involves mentoring and worksite visits with local businesses.

 The 2020 program includes schools from Albury to Menindee to Griffith and we are more than excited to be able to share their entrepreneurial journey’s.